-The scope of the Tanana language collection is quite broad in that it strives to
+The scope of the Tanana language collection is quite broad in that it strives to include

-Krauss made an effort to collect all things Tanana, and has developed a nearly comprehensive
+made an effort to collect all things Tanana, and has developed a nearly comprehensive

 collection.
 Recent contributions by other staff at the Alaska Native Language Center,

-notably James Kari and Siri Tuttle, have greatly contributed to the completeness
+notably James Kari and Siri Tuttle, have greatly contributed to the completeness of

 Generally, the collection contains materials relating to linguistic fieldwork, academic research, and educational materials for schoolchildren.
-By far the largest part of the collection relates to the fieldnotes of various reserachers.
+By far the largest part of the collection relates to the fieldnotes of various researchers.
 Though there are originals, many of the fieldnotes are photocopies provided by the author or field researcher.
 The earliest materials date from the first half of the 20th century; there is comparatively little linguistic documentation from this period, mostly relating to place names, some notes on dialectology, and some wordlists.

 The first detailed linguistic documentation was undertaken by Michael Krauss in the 1960s and 1970s and includes especially studies of the lexicon, phonology, dialects, and notes on comparative Athabascan, as well as beginning work on a noun dictionary (in 15 folders) and some text transcriptions and translations.
 Also very significant during this period are Mertie Baggen’s fieldnotes on the lexicon (16 folders).